varogami/maildir-notification/README.md

 DESCRIPTION

-Lightweight bash script that notify new mail from multiple maildir on desktop GUI with notify, on shell, on remote with jabber instant messaging or show on conky  system monitor ( http://conky.sourceforge.net/ )
+Lightweight bash script that notify new e-mail from multiple maildir (only e-mails in MAILDIR format) on desktop GUI with notify, on shell, on remote with jabber instant messaging or show on conky  system monitor ( http://conky.sourceforge.net/ )

 INSTALL